BoltzExchange/boltz-backend/docs/lifecycle.md

 2. `transaction.confirmed`: the lockup transaction is included in a block.
 This status can and will be skipped if the user wants to accept a 0-conf transaction
 3. `invoice.settled`: the transaction claiming the onchain coins was broadcasted and Boltz received the offchain coins

 In case of the timelock expiring, Boltz will automatically refund its locked up coins.
 The status of the reverse swap will change to `transaction.refunded` and paying the invoice becomes futile because the locked up coins were already spent by the refunding transaction and only cause a pending HTLC in one of the channels of the user.
+If the reverse swap expires before the invoice is paid, the status of the swap will change to `swap.expired`.